Showing posts with label ashford. Show all posts

 Route to Orlestone Forest (1½ miles each way)

 To reach Fagg's Wood, which is part of Orlestone Forest, head along the road towards Tenterden from the crossroads.
-You will pass beneath the railway bridge and bypass bridge, and at the top of the hillock there is a byway on your right.
+Use the crossing beneath the arched railway bridge and continue to the road bridge (there is a path parallel to the road along Waylett Crescent and back down to the B2067).
+After the bridge, at the top of the hillock there is a byway on your right.
 Follow this, and eventually it will emerge into open fields.
 Follow the right-hand field edge as the path gently climbs.
 The path follows the line of the fence to your right and eventually reaches a small gate into woodlands.

 Continue up through the woods and then diagonally left across an open field to the northwest corner.
 Another short wooded section will bring you out to Malthouse Lane.
 Turn right along the lane and several hundred yards later turn left into the gravel entrance to Faggs Wood.
 There is a picnic area here, and if you continue to the end of the gravel track you will find a path into the woodlands.
 Feel free to explore the reserve and return to Hamstreet the way you came.